 What If I Have Bad Credit?

 At some point, many great companies and owners have had setbacks.
 Not to worry.
-MG Surety Bond works with all major bond companies as well as specialty bond companies.
+MG Surety Bond works with all major surety bond companies as well as specialty surety bond companies.
 Credit is an important piece of the underwriting process but not the only piece.
 We will work with you and the company to find a solution everyone is comfortable with.
 In rare circumstances, we have other tools that can help contractors with credit challenges including access to the SBA Bond Guarantee Program, Funds Control and Collateral Programs.
 There is rarely a situation when we can’t provide a solution.
-Unlike some internet companies, we are bond experts first.
-It’s one of the reasons we have been so successful.
+Unlike some internet companies, we are surety bond experts first.
+It is one of the reasons we have been so successful.
+Contractors often call us after they have been turned down by another surety bond broker.

 Maintenance Bond Claims

 Maintenance bond claims are very rare.
-The reason being is that the contractor usually just goes and corrects defect work should it arise, and the Surety doesn’t need to get involved.
-If a claim is sent to the Surety, they will contact the contractor (The Principal on the Bond) and ask them to correct the work.
-Should the contractor dispute the claim or refuse the Surety will investigate.
-If the claim is found to be valid, the Surety will have options to either correct the work, pay to have the work corrected, or write a check.
-They will then seek reimbursement from the Contractor and/or indemnitors on the bond.
+The reason being is that the contractor usually just goes and corrects defect work should it arise, and the surety bond company does not need to get involved.
+If a maintenance bond claim is sent to the surety bond company, they will contact the contractor (The Principal on the Bond) and ask them to correct the work.
+Should the contractor dispute the claim or refuse, the surety bond company will investigate.
+If the claim is found to be valid, the surety bond company will have options to either correct the work, pay to have the work corrected, or write a check.
+They will then seek reimbursement from the Contractor and/or indemnitors on the maintenance bond.

-What to Look for in a Bid Bond Company
+What to Look for in a Maintenance Bond Company

-The contract documents will outline the requirements for the Surety company writing your bond.
-Many will require that your Surety be rated “A-“ or better by the rating agency A.M.
+The contract documents will outline the requirements for the surety bond company writing your maintenance bond.
+Many will require that your surety bond company be rated “A-“ or better by the rating agency A.M.
 Best.
 You can check that here (registration required).
-Contractors should be very suspicious about using a bond with a lesser rating.
-Most contracts will also require your Surety to be listed on the U.S. Department of Treasury’s Circular 570 which you can check here.
+Contractors should be very suspicious about using a maintenance bond with a lesser rating.
+Most contracts will also require your surety bond company to be listed on the U.S. Department of Treasury’s Circular 570 which you can check here.
 This is sometimes shorted as a “T-Listing”.

 We are a company that supports our customers by providing them with the surety bonds they need to thrive.
 We are not just internet marketers or insurance agents.
 We are surety bond experts.
 Our team has over 100 years of combined experience and has access to all major bond companies.